aws-powertools/powertools-lambda-python/docs/index.md

 ### Lambda Layer

-???+ warning "As of now, Container Image deployment (OCI) or inline Lambda functions do not support Lambda Layers."

 [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html){target="_blank"} is a .zip file archive that can contain additional code, pre-packaged dependencies, data,  or configuration files.
-Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

-For our Layers, we compile and optimize [all dependencies](https://github.com/aws-powertools/powertools-lambda-python/blob/develop/pyproject.toml#L98){target="_blank"}, and [remove duplicate dependencies already available in the Lambda runtime](https://github.com/awslabs/cdk-aws-lambda-powertools-layer/blob/main/layer/Python/Dockerfile#L36){target="_blank"} to achieve the most optimal size.
+We compile and optimize [all dependencies](#extra-dependencies), and [remove duplicate dependencies already available in the Lambda runtime](https://github.com/awslabs/cdk-aws-lambda-powertools-layer/blob/main/layer/Python/Dockerfile#L36){target="_blank"} to achieve the most optimal size.

-You can include Powertools for AWS Lambda (Python) Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"}, or your preferred deployment framework.

 ??? note "Note: Click to expand and copy any regional Lambda Layer ARN"